Joshua Peters

-Joshua D. Peters (born August 25, 1987) is an American politician in the Democratic Party who was the Missouri State Representative of Missouri's 76th District from 2013 to 2019.
-Peters was first elected in a special election on April 2, 2013.
-He represented portions of north Saint Louis City.
-At the time of his election, he was the youngest African American ever elected to the Missouri House of Representatives.
-In 2016 Peters served as the House Minority Chief Deputy Whip.

-Early career
+Joshua D. Peters (born August 25, 1987) is a social and community impact practitioner and American civic leader.
+His work encompasses strategic initiatives within the Social and Community Impact function at Nike, Inc., focused on advancing community investment across Americas central region.

+Public service and political career

-Peters served as a legislative assistant and office manager to Congressman Lacy Clay of Missouri's 1st congressional district for three years and was appointed by President Barack Obama as the Confidential Assistant to the Under Secretary of Education, Martha Kanter. where he assisted in the creation and establishment of the 'Financial Aid Shopping Sheet,' offering college-bound students a resource to understand the type and level of financial aid they qualified for.
+Peters held key legislative and operational positions within the office of a member of the United States Congress.
+He was later appointed by President Barack Obama as a Confidential Assistant to the Under Secretary of Education, Martha Kanter, where he contributed to the design of and rollout of the 'Financial Aid Shopping Sheet' a standardized tool enabling prospective studded to evaluate and compare financial aid packages with greater transparency.

-Missouri Legislature

-As a democrat in a supermajority republican led legislator, Peters successfully pass ten Bills and countless amendments and focused on constituent services.
+Peters served in the Missouri House of Representatives, representing Missouri's 76th district from 2013 to 2019.

 After learning about 18 fatal crashes, including 13 involving pedestrians, on Natural Bridge Avenue in the city of St. Louis.
 Peters successfully secured 7 million dollars to launch the Missouri Department of Transportation, Natural Bridge Safety Initiative.
 Peters and MoDOT partnered with St. Louis Metropolitan Police Dept. and six St. Louis Aldermen to designate a 4-mile segment of Natural Bridge between Goodfellow and Parnell, a Travel Safe Zone.

 In 2016, Peters secured state funding for Lincoln University's 1890 Land-grant, which had not been appropriated by the state legislature since 1866.
 Peters stated, "Lincoln University is our state's most diverse institution and performs agricultural research that is vital to rural Missouri," Peters said.
 "It is well past time for Lincoln to be treated fairly and receive its full land-grant appropriation."

-On April 24, 2017, Peters, along with Missouri State Representative Bruce Franks Jr., filed a housing discrimination complaint to the United States Department of Housing and Urban Development.
+On April 24, 2017, Peters, filed a housing discrimination complaint to the United States Department of Housing and Urban Development.
 The case alleged that a concentration of facilities serving homeless people created a strong disparity within St. Louis City's Near Northside.

 In addition to his official duties, Peters remained active within his party on April 5, 2017, he was appointed as the first congressional designee to the executive board of the Missouri Democratic Party.

+Corporate and social impact career

+Following his legislative service, Peters transitioned into work focused on corporate social responsibility and community engagement initiatives.